-Considerable added benefit of ipilimumab in advanced melanomaNovember 9th, 2012 in Cancer /
+Considerable added benefit of ipilimumab in advanced melanomaNovember 9, 2012 in Medicine & Health / Cancer

 The humanized antibody ipilimumab (trade name Yervoy) has been approved since August 2011 for the treatment of adult patients with advanced melanoma (black skin cancer) who have already been treated.
 The term "advanced" means that the melanoma can no longer be removed by an operation or that metastases have formed.
 The German Institute for Quality and Efficiency in Health Care (IQWiG) has examined the added benefit of the drug pursuant to the Act on the Reform of the Market for Medicinal Products (AMNOG).
 According to the findings, the drug offers major advantages with respect to overall survival, but is accompanied by major potential harm in the form of side effects.
 The overall conclusion is that ipilimumab offers considerable added benefit.